jessepinkman9900/pyKeyshare/README.md

 ### NOTES
-- it has been tested to work for decimal numbers upto `2000 digits`, it does so in reasonable time
+- it has been tested to work for secrets that are decimal numbers upto `2000 digits`, it does so in reasonable time `<30 sec`